 How to use:

-1. Apply appropriate amount of cleansing oil onto dry hands and gently smooth over dry face to dissolve makeup.
+1. Apply the appropriate amounts of oil for cleansing to dry hands.
+Gently smooth your face to help dissolve any makeup.

 My Skin Type: Dry, easily dehydrated with mild rosacea.